MBA Essay Writing Tips & Strategies

 2. Don't oversell yourself or try too hard.
 Many candidates manage to squeeze every accomplishment they've ever had into a single one-page essay.
 Others explain emphatically how much they "really, really" want to attend our school.
 Don't take such a desperate approach.
 Answer the questions to the best of your ability and be yourself.

 3. Don't rehash information that can be found elsewhere in the application.
-We already know your grade point average, standardized test scores, academic awards and honors.
+We already know your grade point average, standardized test scores, and academic awards and honors.
 Use your limited essay space to discuss experiences that aren't revealed anywhere else.
 Consider your essay to be an informal interview, your exclusive "one-on-one" time with the committee.
 Show us why we should accept you into our campus community.

 5. Don't appear overly idealistic or preachy.
-Don't use trite, tired themes for the focus of the essay.
+Don't use trite or tired themes for the focus of the essay.
 Be original.
 Each year, we receive hundreds of essays that discuss the horrors of nuclear weapons and the dangers of global warming.
 Sadly, they don't tell us anything we don't already know.
 If you choose to discuss a meaningful issue, do so in the context of your demonstrated commitment to change it, either through your career or volunteer work.
 Don't confuse passive idealism (or future intentions) with productive action.
 A demonstrated commitment to a cause is worth writing about; passive idealism is not.

 6. Don't try to explain blemishes on your record.
 With rare exceptions, it is impossible to explain poor grades and test scores without sounding irresponsible or defensive.
 Neither will enhance your admissions chances.
 If you have a compelling excuse for an academic disappointment, place it in a separate addendum to your file, rather than in the body of an essay or personal statement.

 9. Don't lie or exaggerate.
 Applicants seldom realize how easy it is to detect lies and half-truths in admissions essays.
 Don't pretend to be someone you are not.
 After reading your file, committee members have an excellent "feel" for your character and can tell when a reported event or achievement isn't consistent with the rest of your history.
 Lying is a fatal mistake.
-A single misrepresentation on your application will lead us to doubt all of your other assertions.
+A single misrepresentation on your application will cause us to doubt all of your other assertions.

 10. Don't be gimmicky.
 Avoid using definitions to begin your essay.
 This crutch was extremely popular in the late 90's, but is now synonymous with sloppy writing.
-Avoid using cute or "meaningful" quotations, unless they perfectly fit the character and tone of your essay.
+Avoid using cute or "meaningful" quotations, unless they perfectly match the character and tone of your essay.
 Quotations are terrific if they are seldom-quoted and deeply relevant to your chosen topic.
 All too often, though, their usage is cliche and the resulting essay is unimaginative.

 11. Don't play games with the word limit.
 Don't use a miniscule type size or invisible border to shrink an essay to the stipulated length.
-Except in extreme circumstances, your finished essay should adhere to the maximum word limit.
+Except in extreme circumstances, your finished essay should adhere to the word limit.
 In many cases, less is more.
-Convery your points quickly and efficiently; don't feel obligated to "fill" extra space.
+Present your points quickly and efficiently; don't feel obligated to "fill" extra space.